MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/search/suggest.md

 **Type**: string<br />
 **Optional**: false

+The text to search with.
 Search term must be at least three characters long and has a 100 character limit

 ### `entities` parameter

 **Type**: string<br />
 **Optional**: true

 The default is searching across all search–configured entities.
+Use this property to narrow the results.

 ### `filter` parameter

 **Type**: string<br />
 **Optional**: true

-Filter criteria to reduce results returned.
+Filter criteria to reduce results returned based on records that match the filter criteria.

 ### `fuzzy` parameter